-Your financial advisor may have told you of the potential benefits if you decide to have your LLC file an election to be taxed as either a corporation or an S corporation.
-This article discusses the benefits and process of filing such an election, and how to use Form 8832 for this filing.
+Your financial advisor or tax professional may have told you of the potential benefits if you decide to have your LLC file an election to be taxed as either a corporation or an S corporation.
+This article discusses the benefits and process of filing such an election and the correct form to use for making this election.